zhenx/chat-sdk-android/README.md

 We offer a choice of two license for this app.
 You can either use the [Chat SDK](https://chatsdk.co/chat-sdk-license/) license or the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

+Most Chat SDK users either want to add the Chat SDK to an app that will be released to the Play Store or they want to use the Chat SDK in a project for their client.
+The **Chat SDK** license gives you complete flexibility to do this for free.

 **Chat SDK License Summary**

 + License does not expire.